 External Fixed Term Exclusions are used for more serious breaches of school discipline or where a pupil has a record of previous serious incidents or persistent disruption to learning.
 Exclusions of this type are for a maximum of five school days.
 They are recorded on the exclusion log and on the child's record in school.
 Pupils returning from fixed term exclusion will have a readmission meeting in school with their parents/carers and may be subject to a Pastoral Support Plan (PSP) or other interventions designed to prevent further exclusions.

 Internal Fixed Term Exclusions are used where a serious breach of school discipline occurs, but the incident is less extreme.
 Internal fixed term exclusions may also be used where a child would normally be excluded externally, but an external exclusion could put them at potential risk.
-They may also be used when the incident is the first serious incident involving a particular child.

 Decisions about fixed term exclusions are taken by the Headteacher or Deputy Headteacher, once they have been presented with the evidence gathered by the Head of Year about the incident and are satisfied that there is a balance of probability that the pupil has been responsible for a serious breach of school discipline.